brucou/-rxcc-state/README.md

   <dd>Guards associated to a transition are predicates which must be fulfilled for that
   transition to be executed.
 Guards play an important role in connecting extended state to the
   control flow for the computation under specification.
-As a matter of fact, in our context, guards are pure fonctions of both the occurring event and extended state.
+As a matter of fact, in our context, guards are pure functions of both the occurring event and extended state.
   </dd>
   <dt>action factory</dt>
   <dd>This is a notion linked to our implementation.
 An action factory is a function which